-We are permitted, under specified conditions, to issue multiple classes of indebtedness and one class of stock senior to our common stock if our asset coverage, as defined in the 1940 Act, is at least equal to 200% (or 150% under certain circumstances) immediately after each such issuance.
-We may, if approved by our stockholders (effective the day after such approval) or if approved by a required majority, as defined in the 1940
+We are permitted, under specified conditions, to issue multiple classes of indebtedness and one class of stock senior to our common stock if our asset coverage, as defined in the 1940 Act, is at least equal to 200% immediately after each such issuance.

-Act, of our Board of Directors (effective one year after such approval), decrease our asset coverage to 150%.
-We currently have not determined whether to take advantage of the additional leverage.
 In addition, while any senior securities remain outstanding, we must make provisions to prohibit any distribution to our stockholders or the repurchase of such securities or shares unless we meet the applicable asset coverage ratios at the time of the distribution or repurchase.
 We may also borrow amounts up to 5% of the value of our total assets for temporary or emergency purposes without regard to asset coverage.
 For a discussion of the risks associated with leverage, see "Risks-Risks related to our operations as a BDC."